ViktorMardskog/Pollen-Predictor/README.md

 | 23:00 | 10.9 |

-Here we can observe that that the levels shoot up from 0 to 148 (the higest recorded value in all of 2025) in a matter of a few hours, making it very difficult to predict.
+Here we can observe that that the levels shoot up from 0 to 148 (the higest recorded value in all of 2025) in a matter of a few hours and then going down quite rapidly again, making it very difficult to predict.

 In a real system, the performance for some of these models are not sufficiently good to use the model, but we decided to publish all of them to enable comparision between them.